chinrichsen/mcmaster_cse_thesis_carlos_hinrichsen/README.md

 This research focuses on the **Vehicle Routing Problem with Interdiction (VRPI)**, an extension of the classic Vehicle Routing Problem where some routes may be blocked or interrupted with a certain probability.
 The thesis compares **exact methods** using **CPLEX** with **heuristic methods** based on **GRASP** (Greedy Randomized Adaptive Search Procedure). 🧠🚛

+The models in this project were developed and solved by integrating **Python** with the **CPLEX optimization solver**, combining custom implementation logic with exact optimization capabilities. 🐍⚙️

 The work also develops a flexible framework that can be adapted to:

 - **CVRP**: Capacitated Vehicle Routing Problem.